13. The 2N Opening Family¶

 Any agreement about 3♠ suffers from the problem that opener’s RHO can double for a spade lead, possibly sinking the ship.
 We really have to be serious about a possible minor slam before risking this.

-See Advanced 2N Bidding for a full expert system.
+See Advanced 2N Bidding for more expert systems.

 I have no section on dealing with interference over a 2N opener because doing so is almost never advisable.
 As a general rule, responder as Captain would deal with it.